 PatchMaster will identify the purpose for which personal information is collected at or before the time the information is collected or, when appropriate, at or before the time the personal information is used for a new purpose.

-We will collect your personal information to establish and maintain a responsible relationship with customers; to understand needs and preferences of individuals; to develop, enhance, market and/or provide products and services; to manage and develop PatchMaster’s business and operations including transfer of data among affiliated entities; and to meet legal and regulatory requirements.
+We will collect your personal information to establish and maintain a responsible relationship with customers; to understand needs and preferences of individuals; to develop, enhance, market and/or provide products and services; to manage and develop PatchMaster’s business and operations including the transfer of data among affiliated entities, and to meet legal and regulatory requirements.

 PatchMaster offers customers the opportunity to participate in certain programs, including but not limited to the Home Solutions Warranty program and a Buyer’s Benefit Program.
 In order to offer these programs, PatchMaster will provide certain information, such as your contact information, to its trusted third-party partners that will administer and oversee these programs.

 These third parties will likely contact you.
 Please note that these programs are an opt-in program, and if you do not want to proceed with any of the programs then, after you notify the third party of your desire not to opt-in, you will not be contacted any further.
 You have the right to opt-out at any time, including before you are contacted.
 In order to opt-out, please send an email with specific instructions to firstname.lastname@example.org.